akhi9661/cross_cal_resourcesat/README.md

 ## Introduction

-This code module applies a simple cross calibration on LISS III and AWiFS to calibrate them with the help of a reference image like Landsat 8 and Sentinel 2.
+This package applies a cross calibrates LISS III and AWiFS with the help of a reference image like Landsat 8 and Sentinel 2.

 Takes two inputs:
 - `inpf_liss` = path to folder LISS III or AWiFS bands
-- `inpf_ref` = path to folder containing reference image bands
+- `inpf_ref` = path to folder containing reference image bands.
+Could be `Landsat 8` or `Sentinel 2`.

 Final output folder:
 - `inpf_liss\Reflectance\Calibration`

 Four temporary images are also generated which are automatically deleted after the execution.
 These are two composite images, one resampled image, and one clipped image
-Note: Please make sure that both input and reference image have the same projection system.
-If not, please reproject the input.

 ---